A person’s arms may go numb while they sleep due to their sleeping posture. However, a numb arm at night may also result from underlying nerve damage.

-When one or both arms seem to fall asleep, it can feel as if they are going numb, or as if a person has pins and needles.
+When one or both arms seem to fall asleep, it can feel as if they are going numb.
 The medical term for this feeling is paresthesia.
 A variety of causes may be responsible.
 Some are benign, while others require treatment.

 In this article, learn what can cause the feeling of the arms falling asleep at night, how to prevent the sensation, and what treatments are available.

 Paresthesia is a burning or prickling sensation that

 People also tend to describe paresthesia as a feeling of pins and needles, crawling skin, or numbness.
 Another common description is that the area has fallen asleep.

 Paresthesia can occur at any time, with no warning.
 While the sensation may be uncomfortable, it is usually painless.

 People may experience occasional, brief episodes of paresthesia during sleep without realising it.
 Often, a person’s position is the cause.
 For example, the arm may fall asleep because a person is lying in a way that puts pressure on a nerve in the limb.

 Cases of positional paresthesia are typically harmless and generally occur when a nerve is under sustained pressure.
 The sensation

 The following medical conditions can also cause paresthesia in the arms: